RodionChachura/geekrodion.com/front/src/blog/linear-algebra/vectors/index.md

 title: "Vectors and Vectors Operations With JavaScript"
 shortTitle: "Vectors and Vectors Operations"
 partNumber: 2
-description: "Vectors are the precise way to describe directions in space."
+description: "Vectors are the precise way to describe directions in space"
 category: "programming"
 keywords: [JavaScript, Linear Algebra, Vector]
 featuredImage: ../main.png